mintproject/mic/docs/model_configuration/03-step1.md

 !!! warning
     If you want MIC to start from your own Docker image, you should use the flag `mic pkg start --image <yourimage:version>`.
 Do not forget to install MIC in your image with `pip install mic` so you have all the commands available.

-MIC will ask for the component name you want to use (you may use any name you want), and will show you a message similar to this:
+MIC will ask for the component name you want to use (you may use any name you want even when creating a new version of the component), and will show you a message similar to this:

 ```bash
 Model component name: test_192